-This synthesis ties together the Client Types topics to help you quickly compare entity characteristics, understand investor classification thresholds, and match client types to exam questions.
+This synthesis ties together the Client Types topics to help you quickly compare entity characteristics and match client types to exam questions.

 Pass-Through vs. Entity-Level Taxation Summary